dbrunkow/CKS-exercises/a.cluster_setup.md

 * Use CIS benchmark to review the security configuration of Kubernetes components (etcd, kubelet, kubedns, kubeapi)

-* Propely setup Ingress objects with security control# Cluster Setup (10%)
+* Propely setup Ingress objects with security control

 * Protect node metadata and endpoints